 You should carefully consider all of the information in this Form 10-K and each of the risks described below, which we believe are the material risks that we face.
-Some of the risks relate to our business, others to our intellectual property and technology, the consequences of the Spin-Off, the securities markets, our indebtedness and ownership of our securities.
+Some of the risks relate to our business, others to our intellectual property and technology, the securities markets, our indebtedness and ownership of our securities.
 Any of the following risks could materially and adversely affect our business, financial condition and results of operations and the actual outcome of matters as to which forward-looking statements are made in this Form 10-K.